nithisaid/codeigniter_learning/readme.md

 https://www.itgenius.co.th/trainingdoc/rdwebdev/

-Relate keyword:-
+Relate keyword:

-jquery-validation
+Jquery-core
+Jquery-validation
-bootstrap 4.1.1
+Bootstrap 4.1.1
-fontawwsome 5.0.13
+Font Awesome 5.0.13
-vscode and many plugin such as
+VScode and many plugin such as
  - Beautify  by HookyQR
  - Color Picker  by anseki
  - AutoFileName by JerryHong